-If you've watched ITV's behind-the-scenes documentary, The Savoy, (now available on ITV Hub), you may have spotted the work of our very own Stuart McAlpine Miller adorning the walls of London's most iconic hotel.
+If you watched ITV's behind-the-scenes documentary, The Savoy, (available on ITVX), you may have spotted the work of our very own Stuart McAlpine Miller adorning the walls of London's most iconic hotel.
 We caught up with the Scottish artist to find out what he'd been up to during the COVID-19 pandemic, including his Lost Lives//Split Personalities collection (which you can explore virtually here).

 How has your experience of the COVID-19 crisis been?

 Lockdown came to us all rather suddenly.
 The life we all knew was suddenly upturned and reduced to something that we didn’t recognise.
 Fortunately, I was able to spend four months with my close family, which would never have happened under normal circumstances.
 It was also a time to reflect and try to make sense of everything up until this point.
 Simple things had greater meaning, and family time sparked interesting ideas through discussion.
 In all, it has been a time that will never be forgotten.

 Have you been able to use your time in a creative way?